...

 The role of trustees within a gun trust is crucial and encompasses various responsibilities to ensure the proper management and transfer of firearms.
 While the article briefly mentioned the role of trustees, it did not provide an in-depth explanation of their duties.

 One primary responsibility of trustees in a gun trust is the safekeeping and maintenance of firearms.
 Trustees are responsible for storing the firearms securely and in compliance with applicable laws and regulations.
-This includes taking measures to prevent unauthorized access to the firearms and ensuring their proper functioning and condition.
+Specifically, this involves taking measures to prevent unauthorized access to the firearms.
+Additionally, trustees must ensure that the firearms remain in proper functioning condition.

 Compliance with relevant laws is another critical duty of trustees.
 They must stay informed about any changes or updates to firearm laws on both the state and federal levels.
 This includes understanding transfer requirements, registration procedures, and any restrictions or limitations that may impact the possession or transfer of firearms.